AAli107/SpriteX-Framework/README.md

 - `gfx.DrawType drawType`: Used by some shapes to determine if the shape is filled or just outline.
 - `Texture tex`: Used by some shapes to determine the texture it will be using.
 - `Color4 color`: The color of the graphic/shape to be drawn.
-- `float size`: Used by the Line shape to determine its thickness.
+- `object[] objects`: Used to add extra information to some shapes like numbers or strings.
 ---

 ### ScriptComponent